laughlin-joseph/FetchPickPlaceSAC/README.md

 > - Environments are managed using Anaconda.

 Aditional algorithms will be added over time and new research will be integrated as
-it becomes avilable and necessary.
+it becomes available and necessary.

 ## Useage

 Development with Visual Studio is encouraged as that is what has been used so far.
-> **If running in a windows environment use Python version 3.10.13 in a fresh Conda environment!**
+> **If running in a Windows environment use Python version 3.10.13 in a fresh Conda environment!**
-> Tensorflow stopped being supported in windows environemnts some time ago
+> Tensorflow stopped being supported in Windows environements some time ago
 > Using Anaconda to create an environment running Pythong version 3.10.13 will ensure
 > that other dependencies will install properly and run without conflict.

 ### The following packages should be installed:
  - Pytorch
- - Tensorflow (For using tensorboard.)
+ - Tensorflow (For using Tensorboard.)
  - Gymnasium
  - Gymnasium-robotics
  - Dill  (Operates on top of Pickle for more complex types.)